The majority of lifelong mental health problems develop early on, during childhood or adolescence.

 - Innovation and new ideas

-- Structured and guided CBRT Relaxation Support Sessions provide users with an expected process, so that expectations and experience is made clear to people with ASD
+- Structured and guided CBRT Relaxation Support Sessions provide users with an 'expected process'.

 - Empowers all individuals with developmental and learning challenges